ravi312/articleTurtle/draft-v1.md

 1. Reflection Sheet shared after the sessions were completed (See Appendix)
 2. Project files shared by the participants.
 3. Interaction data on the chat group were of two types
-   - Textual discussion by cohort members
+   - Textual discussion on the IM platform by cohort members
    - Community Project Challenges

-### Demographies
+### Sample

 - 9 participants registered to be part of the online intervention
 - Four volunteered to be part of pilot study and shared reflection sheets and project files separately.